Effective business continuity solutions are vital for all organisations of all sizes.

 Disaster Recovery & Business continuity solutions

-Akita offers a wide range of IT services that are designed to form part of a larger business continuity plan.
+Akita offers a wide range of managed IT services that are designed to form part of a larger business continuity plan.
 These include:

 Cloud backup – Ensures your business data is backed up safely offsite in our reliable datacentres.